Optimal Training of Fair Predictive Models: E. Proofs

-\begin{thma}{\ref{theorem:reparam}} Assume the observed data distribution $p(Y,Z)$ is induced by a causal model where $Z = \{X, A, M\}$ includes pre-treatment measures $X$, treatment $A$, and post-treatment pre-outcome mediators $M$.
-Let $p(Y(\pi, a, a'))$ denote the potential outcome distribution that corresponds to the effect of $A$ on $Y$ along proper causal paths in $\pi$, where $\pi$ includes the direct influence of $A$ on $Y$, and let $p(Y_0(\pi, a, a'))$ denote the identifying functional for $p(Y(\pi, a, a'))$ obtained from the edge g-formula, where the term $p(Y | Z)$ is evaluated at $\{Z \setminus A\} = 0$.
-Then $\E[Y | Z]$ can be written as follows: {
+\begin{thma}{\ref{theorem:reparam}} Assume the observed data distribution $p(Y,Z)$ is induced by a causal model where $Z = \{X, A, M\}$ includes pre-treatment measures $X$, binary treatment $A$, and post-treatment pre-outcome mediators $M$.
+Let $p(Y(\pi, a, a'))$ denote the potential outcome distribution that corresponds to the effect of $A$ on $Y$ along proper causal paths in $\pi$, where $\pi$ includes the direct edge $A \to Y$, and let $p(Y_0(\pi, a, a'))$ denote the identifying functional for $p(Y(\pi, a, a'))$ obtained from the edge g-formula, where the term $p(Y | Z)$ is evaluated at $\{Z \setminus A\} = 0$.
+Then $\E[Y | Z]$ can be written as follows:

-} where $f(Z) := \E[Y | Z] - \E[Y | A, \{Z \setminus A\} = 0]$ and $\phi(A) = w_0 + w_aA$.
-Furthermore, $w_a$ corresponds to $\pi$-specific effect of $A$ on $Y$. \end{thma} \begin{proof} By letting $\phi(A=a) = \E[Y(\pi, a, a')]$, it suffices to show that $\E[Y_0(\pi, a, a')] = \E[Y | A, \{Z \setminus A\} = 0]$.
+where $f(Z) := \E[Y | Z] - \E[Y | A, \{Z \setminus A\} = 0]$ and $\phi(A) = w_0 + w_aA$.
+Furthermore, $w_a$ corresponds to $\pi$-specific effect of $A$ on $Y$. \\ \end{thma} \begin{proof} By letting $\phi(A=a) = \E[Y(\pi, a, a')]$, it suffices to show that $\E[Y_0(\pi, a, a')] = \E[Y | A, \{Z \setminus A\} = 0]$.
 Given the identification result for edge-consistent counterfactuals in \cite{shpitser15hierarchy}, we can write the identification functional as follows.

 where $h(V \in {\mathfrak{X}_V} \setminus Y)$ is a function of all variables excluding $Y$.
 Note that $h$, does not include any density where $A$ appears on the LHS of the conditioning bar.
 Therefore, we have: